UBCCM/Front-End-Design-Checklist/README.md

 ## 3. - Validation

 The validation phase is when everything seems to be ready to be integrated.
 The client, in general, validate the creatives without waiting for any approval from the technical team.
-As exposed in the Design Checklist, it is essential that developers ensure the quality of the delivery before starting to code.
+It is essential that developers ensure the quality of the delivery before starting to code.

 ## 4. - Development phase

 * [ ] All **medias can be cut and saved** before starting the development phase.
 That can help you to avoid back and forth between your creative software and your code editor.

 * [ ] **The image folder has a clear architecture** where you arranged the layout's images.
 It is important to stay consistent between projects in general.
 Defining a structure for that folder and a naming convention can be helpful.

   You can find an example of a possible structure with prefixes used to recognise each image appurtenance.